Trinidad and Tobago

 Trinidad and Tobago should prioritize the following actions to improve budget transparency:

-Trinidad and Tobago should prioritize the following actions to improve budget participation:
+Trinidad and Tobago's Office of the Auditor General should prioritize the following actions to improve public participation in the budget process: